Psychon-Dev-Studios/psychon-dev-studios.github.io/pages/please-send-help.md

 19. Enter the account details you want.
 Leave "Use Active Directory" **unchecked**
 20. Select the theme you want.
 The installer may freeze for a second.
 Click Next
 21. Wait for the installation to finish, then hit Restart now
 22. Grub should be the default bootloader now.
-If it isn't, you can boot into Ubuntu by hitting Enter at the prompt, then F12, then select UBUNTU
+If it isn't:
+    1. Restart your laptop
+    2. On the "Press enter to inturrupt startup", press **ENTER**
+    3. Press **F12**
+    4. In the list that shows up, select **ubuntu**

 Enjoy your new Ubuntu installation!